MitaliTuteja/smart-career-guidance--and-recommendation-system/README.md

 ## 🧠 Machine Learning Models

-The project evaluates multiple Machine Learning algorithms and uses the most suitable model for career prediction.
+The system uses Machine Learning to generate personalized career recommendations.
+The final implementation is based on the following algorithms:

-- Random Forest
+- 🌲 Random Forest
-- XGBoost
+- 🚀 XGBoost

-- Decision Tree
-- Logistic Regression
-- K-Nearest Neighbors (KNN)
+These models were trained and evaluated to provide accurate career recommendations based on students' academic background, skills, personality, interests, and work style.

 ---